Codelab / Chapter 09 / Lesson Document

 [1, 2, 3, 5]

 But here, Python is doing the hard work under the table, hiding it through a method so you don’t have to know how it works.
 But behind that method is an algorithm.
 The sorting algorithm TimSort to be exact.
-People have been sorting things for tens or maybe hundreds of thousands of years of human history and we’re still figuring out new ways to do it.
-TimSort was invented in 2002 and it’s a good one.
-But it’s also a lot more complicated than I’d like to get into, so let’s take a look at a different one.
+People have been sorting things for tens or maybe hundreds of thousands of years and we’re actually still figuring out new ways to do it.
+TimSort was invented in 2002 and it’s a pretty good general algorithm.
+Other algorithms may be better under certain conditions.
+Some are optimized for using less memory.
+Others are better, on average, if we know that our data is almost sorted or if we don’t allow duplicate values.
+There’s a lot of dimensions to this.
+This is all much more complicated than I’d like to get into, so let’s just jump into a basic implementation.

 How would we sort a list of numbers?